AashuPatel/FinAnalysis/README.md

 ## Overview

--Detailed Analysis: Ensure the analysis is thorough and detailed, covering all relevant aspects of the healthcare center's finance and the performance of healthcare providers.
+Detailed analysis covering all relevant aspects of the healthcare center's finance and the performance of healthcare providers. --
--Dashboard Creation: Use appropriate visualizations to effectively communicate the findings.
-Ensure the dashboard is interactive and user-friendly.
+Dashboard is interactive and user-friendly.
 Also Present the data in a clear and concise manner

 ## Key Metrics